Concessionary bus and train pass

 Lost and stolen passes

 You can obtain a replacement concessionary pass from the Travel Centre at Halifax Bus Station.

-Stolen passes will be replaced free of charge on production of a valid police incident number.
+Stolen passes will be replaced free of charge, if you have a valid police incident number.